 In this post, we will focus on compression techniques that have been used off late to reduce model size.
 Compressing a model not only reduces its size so that it consumes less memory but also makes it faster.
 Compression reduces the number of parameters (weights) or their precision.

-The following three techniques are popular and have been used to compress big size language and image models.
+The following three techniques are popular and have been used to compress large language and image models.

 Quantization means reducing the numerical precision of the model parameters or weights.
 Typically the weights are stored in 32-bit floating-point numbers.
 However, for many applications, this level of precision may not be necessary.
 Quantization maps each floating-point weight to a fixed precision integer containing lesser bits.
 Quantization can be done post-training or during training.
 Post-training can result in 4X smaller models with < 2% accuracy loss.
 Quantization during training can result in 8X-16X smaller models.
 Quantization can also be applied to the activation functions of the models.